Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 - **AzCopy** - a CLI utility that lets you copy blobs or files to or from your storage account, synchronize files*, and back and forth between clouds.

       *One-direction sync' only.

 - **Azure File Sync** - a tool for centralising your file shares in Azure Files, and keeping them syncronised with local copies.
 This provides the flexibility, performance, and compatibility of a Windows file server.
 But automatically stay bi-directionally synced with your files in Azure.

 Features and benefits:

-- Use any protocol that's available on Windows Server to access your data locally, including SMB, NFS, and FTPS.
+- Use any protocol that's available on Windows Server to access your data locally, including `SMB`, `NFS`, and `FTPS`.
 - Have as many caches as you need across the world.
-- Replace a failed local server by installing Azure File Sync on a new server in the same datacenter.
+- Replace a failed local server by installing `Azure File Sync` on a new server in the same datacenter.
 - Configure cloud tiering so the most frequently accessed files are replicated locally, while infrequently accessed files are kept in the cloud until requested.

 # Describe Azure identity, access, and security

 ## Describe Azure directory services

 For decades organisations have used a directory service as a centralised place to manage & organise their user accounts, company devices, and permissions.
-By far, the market leading product for providing this functionality, is Microsoft's Active Directory software, installed on a Windows Server.
+By far, the market leading product for providing this functionality, is Microsoft's `Active Directory` software, installed on a `Windows Server`.
 You can also use AD to create and apply policies to your users and devices, which allow you to control features of the OS, manage software, and enforce security controls across the directory.

-To take a step back, in our previous module we reviewed DNS, and discussed purchasing a domain from a registrar.
-We discussed creating a domain as a human-friendly name, which can be redirected to the IP address of your resources.
+To take a step back, in our previous module we reviewed DNS, and discussed purchasing a domain from a registrar, then using DNS to forward requests from the domain name to the IP address of your resources by creating records.

 However, there is another important function of domains, they represent trust boundaries.

-When we deploy Active Directory, it's full name is **Active Directory Domain Services** (ADDS), the directory services run on a server configured as an **Active Directory Domain Controller** (ADDC).
+When we deploy Active Directory, it's full name is **Active Directory Domain Services** or `ADDS`, the directory services run on a server configured as an **Active Directory Domain Controller** although other domain controller or `DC` options are available.

-When you configure your ADDC, you tell it what your domain is, and the directory for your resources is created within that domain.
-Once added, the user accounts and devices trust the domain controller as the authority for the domain.
+When you configure your **ADDC**, you tell it what your domain is, and the directory for your resources is created within that domain.
+Once added, the user accounts and devices *trust* the domain controller as the authority for the domain.

-If a user wants to log into a computer, the computer checks their credentials with the domain controller; If the user successfully logs in, then tries to access another resource, such as a file share, or the company intranet, the domain controller permits or denys them access.
-This is why we consider the domain a trust boundary, all of the resources within the domain, truest the domain controller.
+If a user wants to log into a computer, the computer checks their credentials with the domain controller; If the user successfully logs in then tries to access another resource, such as a file share, or the company intranet, the target resource again checks with the DC, then permits or denys the access.
+This is why we consider the domain a trust boundary, all of the resources within the domain, trust the DC.

     The fact that comapnies have been using ADDS for so long is part of the reason that Azure has grown so quickly.
-By developing cloud services which mirror their on-premise technologies, Microsoft makes migration easier, and existing skills, knowledge, and workflows, developed and refined over years, require minimal changes and updates to migrate.
+    By developing cloud services which mirror their on-premise technologies, Microsoft makes migration easier.
+    Existing skills, knowledge, and workflows, developed and refined over years, require minimal changes and updates to migrate.

 ### Entra ID

-Entra ID is a cloud Identity Provider (IDp) with which you can manage authentication and authorisation for access to your applications and resources in Azure.
+Entra ID is a cloud Identity Provider or `IDp` with which you can manage **authentication** and **authorisation** for access to your applications and resources in Azure.
 It can also enhance the functionality of your on-premise AD deployment.

 One example of this enhanced functionality is sign-in attempts - with on-premise solutions Microsoft doesn't have data regarding sign-in attempts, but with Entra ID it does.
 This means Entra can flag up if a user is attempting to log in from an unknown location, along with other anomalies.

-Where on-premise AD is managed by you, not just adding users, devices, and configuring; But also maintenance, making it highly available, reliable, secure, etc.
+Where on-premise AD is managed by you, not just adding users, devices, and configuration, but also ongoing maintenance, i.e. making it highly available, reliable, secure, etc.

 With Entra ID, you simply create and manage identities, Microsoft look after the rest.

     NOTE: Entra ID was formerly known as Azure Active Directory (AAD), many references online may still use the previous name, but the functionality has not changed.

 Entra ID's functionality can benefit many different functions across an organisation:

-- **Administrators** use Entra ID to control access to applications and resources, and implement zero-trust models
+- **Administrators** use Entra ID to control access to applications and resources, and implement `zero-trust models`
-- **Developers** can use Entra ID to add authentication and authorisation functionality to their app's, and implement enterprise grade features such as SSO, Federation, etc.
+- **Developers** can use Entra ID to add authentication and authorisation functionality to their app's, and implement enterprise grade features such as `SSO`, `Federation`, etc.
-- **Users** benefit from streamlined workflows thanks to features such as SSO, and fewer delays with options like self-service password reset.
+- **Users** benefit from streamlined workflows thanks to features such as SSO, and fewer delays with options like **self-service password reset**.

   Additionally, if your users are already using Microsoft services, such as Office365, Dynamics CRM Online, etc. they are already using Entra ID.

 Entra ID provides a wide range of features, including but not limited to:
 - **Authentication** provides verified access to applications and resources.
 Including options for self-service password reset, multifactor authentication, custom password blacklists, lockout services, etc.
 - **Single Sign-On** simplifies access management by allowing users to login once, then using token-based authentication, they are granted access to required applications, without having to create multiple different accounts.

   This also simplifies administration, when someone joins or leaves, only one account needs to be added or disabled.

 - **Application Management** can be centralised and streamlined, for both cloud and on-premise app's.
 Can be integrated with various SaaS products, and provides a portal for users to quickly find permitted and verified app's.
 - **Device Management** allows devices to be registered with Entra ID, then managed with toold such as Intune.
-Enabled features such as conditional access (e.g. ensure necessary security updates are installed), remote wipe/lock, and many others.
+Enabled features such as `conditional access` (e.g. ensure necessary security updates are installed), `remote wipe/lock`, and many others.

 #### Microsoft Entra Connect